cbyche/srim/README.md

 - Total equity - Controlling shareholder
   - the latest settlement year
 - Excluded from analysis
-  - Companies related with SPAC, REITs, Bank, Finance
+  - Companies related with SPAC, REITs, Bank, Finance, and holdings
   - Companies with unformatted financial statement
   - Companies having problems with ROE or total equity (ex. complete encroachment, not provided)